TRIQS/dft_tools/doc/analysis.rst

   * momentum-integrated spectral function including self-energy effects,
   * momentum-resolved spectral function (i.e. ARPES).

-The initialisation of the class is equivalent to that of the :class:`SumkLDA` class::
+The initialisation of the class is equivalent to that of the :class:`SumkDFT` class::

-  SK = SumkLDATools(hdf_file = filename)
+  SK = SumkDFTTools(hdf_file = filename)

-Note that all routines available in :class:`SumkLDA` are also available here.
+Note that all routines available in :class:`SumkDFT` are also available here.

 Routines without real-frequency self energy
 -------------------------------------------